malcolmsailor/efficient_rhythms/docs/index.md

     these examples contain plentiful parallel fifths (for example, the first two sixteenth-notes in
     <a href="#example2">`docs/examples/example2.py`</a>).
 If desired,
-    parallel fifths could be avoided by including `7` in the sequence provided to the setting `prohibit_parallels`.
+    parallel fifths could be avoided by including `7` (i.e., the number of semitones in a perfect fifth) in the sequence provided to the setting `prohibit_parallels`.

 3. The settings files that generated the examples in this section all begin with `harmony_example` and are found in the `docs/examples`